 That’s the kind of specific relationship you can’t get using Facebook data or Twitter messages.

-We can poll questions that would be too specific (e.g. most memorable slogans) or not lucrative enough (most annoying celebrities) for other pollsters.
-And we use the same types of mathematical models to address sampling challenges that all pollsters (Internet or not Internet based) currently have, working with some of the world’s leading academics who study crowdsourcing, such as our Chief Data Scientist Ravi Iyer, and UC Irvine Cognitive Sciences professor Michael Lee.
+We can poll questions that are too specific (e.g. most memorable slogans) or not lucrative enough (most annoying celebrities) for other pollsters.
+And we use the same types of mathematical models to address sampling challenges that all pollsters (internet or not internet based) currently have, working with some of the world’s leading academics who study crowdsourcing, such as our Chief Data Scientist Ravi Iyer, and UC Irvine Cognitive Sciences professor Michael Lee.

-While our data insights may not inspire the masses to drench themselves in ice water, if you’re a marketer or an advertiser we predict it’s likely you will want to pay close attention.
+Our data suggests you won’t be dropping gallons of iced water on your face over it.
+But if you’re a marketer or an advertiser, we predict it’s likely you will want to pay close attention.